Naval Architect

 Stephen P is a Naval Architect at Carnival Shipbuilding.
 He was inspired by a Blue Peter story about the QEII when he was seven years old.
 The presenter said that there wouldn’t be any more big liners in the future.
 Stephen designed the Queen Mary II and got a gold Blue Peter badge for proving them wrong.

-More information about Boat and ship builders and repairers
+More information about Rail and rolling stock builders and repairers

 ?